Central $L$-values of newforms and local polynomials: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful to Kathrin Bringmann, Markus Schwagenscheidt and Don Zagier for many helpful comments on an earlier version of the paper as well as to Michael Griffin for helpful discussions.
-Moreover, we would like to thank Charlotte Dombrowsky for pointing out several minor typos.
+We would like to thank Kathrin Bringmann, Markus Schwagenscheidt and Don Zagier for many helpful comments on an earlier version of the paper as well as to Michael Griffin for helpful discussions.
+Moreover, we would like to thank Charlotte Dombrowsky for pointing out several minor typos in an earlier version.
+In addition, we are very grateful to the anonymous referee for his thourough review of the manuscript, which improved the exposition significantly.

+Part of the research of the first author conducted for this paper is supported by the Pacific Institute for the Mathematical Sciences (PIMS).
+The research and findings may not reflect those of the Institute.
+Parts of the second author's research was supported by the CRC/TRR 191 ``Symplectic Structures in Geometry, Algebra and Dynamics'', funded by the DFG (project number 281071066).
+The third author is grateful for support from a grant from the Simons Foundation (853830, LR), support from a Dean’s Faculty Fellowship from Vanderbilt University, and to the Max Planck Institute for Mathematics in Bonn for its hospitality and financial support.
+The second and third authors are grateful to the San Souci Institute of Mathematics in Ellijay, Georgia, for its hospitality.
+In addition, the first three authors are grateful for support of: The Shanks Endowment, Vanderbilt University, and NSF Grant: “Conference: International conference on L-functions and automorphic forms” award number: DMS-2349888.